supervisely/docs/neural-networks/model-evaluation-benchmark/object-detection.md

 Remember, the ratio between false negatives and false positives depends on the confidence threshold.
 {% endhint %}

+#### Calculating

-**Calculating Outcome Counts**: To calculate Outcome Counts, we use the results from the matching procedure and count the instances of TP, FP, and FN across the entire dataset.
+To calculate Outcome Counts, we use the results from the matching procedure and count the instances of TP, FP, and FN across the entire dataset.

 ## Recall